Jonghoe/FileProcessing/README.md

 This is for File Structure class Assignments.
 Every directory represent an assignment

-First assignment is in directory, Jonghoe.
+First assignment is in directory, 01_USB_Backup.
-Second assignment is in directory, second.
+Second assignment is in directory, 02_Indexing_and_Hashing.

 ## Code Example